Skip to main content

 dd-meles

-After writing the image, insert the SD card into the card slot shown in the figure.
+Insert the SD card into the slot shown below and power on the board.

-Before flashing, make sure that the eMMC module has been successfully installed on the back of the development board.
+Ensure the eMMC module is installed on the back of the board before flashing.

 wget https://fast-mirror.isrc.ac.cn/revyos/extra/images/meles/20250323/u-boot-with-spl-meles.bin